Pregnancy and Parental Leave

 What is Pregnancy Leave?

 Pregnancy leave is governed by Section 46 of the Employment Standards Act, 2000, S.O.
 2000, c.
 41, as amended (ESA), and states that a pregnant employee is entitled to a leave of absence without pay for a maximum of seventeen (17) weeks.
-An employee can begin her pregnancy leave at any time within the seventeen weeks (up to and including the due date).

 If an employee is both employed by an ESA-governed employer and began her employment at least thirteen (13) weeks before her due date, then she is entitled to pregnancy leave regardless of whether she is a full-time, part-time, permanent, or term contract employee.